How to sow and sprout Cycad seeds

 ATTENTION: Use this method only on fully mature or old seeds.
 If you do it on immature seeds you will expose them at fungal attacks because they will have lost the protection given by the sclerotesta (the “shell”)

 - Always buy fresh seeds.
 Some seed sellers often offer old and non viable seeds because they’re unaware of their conservation requirements.

-– When the seeds are in the germination medium, some may show mold or rot.
-It’s better to remove those seeds so that they don’t infect the healthy ones.
+- When the seeds are in the germination medium, some may show mold or rot.
+It’s better to remove these seeds so that they don’t infect the healthy ones.